Great Lakes Water Analysis Tool

 Across the Great Lakes region, many communities live with unsafe water—not because solutions don’t exist, but because funding rules are confusing, and in some cases just don't apply where they probably should.

-Core Capabilities
+Core Features

 The tool empowers everyday residents, community advocates, policymakers, and researchers to:

-- Understand how each state defines “Disadvantaged Communities” (DACs)
+- Understand how states define “Disadvantaged Communities"

 - Compare funding definition criteria across states